TheAmazingJarvis/internet-speed-plot/README.md

 ## Feedback

-If you have anyfeedback, or it doesnt work, please message me as this is the first commit and I most probably have forgotten something.
+If you have anyfeedback, or it doesnt work, please message me as this is the first commit and I most probably have forgotten something. brenton.collins@outlook.com
-I have tested it on Python 2.x and 3.x on windows and linux. brenton.collins@outlook.com